drujensen/diabetes/playground/diabetes.md

 # Deep Learning using Crystal

-This workbook demonstrates how to create a NN using SHAINet.
+This workbook demonstrates how to create a NN using SHAInet.
 We will be using the [Pima Indians dataset](https://archive.ics.uci.edu/ml/datasets/Pima+Indians+Diabetes)

 ## Load and Parse Data